 In the waterfall we can see that the LCP image doesn't start downloading even after the stylesheet request is complete.
 Only once the page starts rendering, as indicated by the blue First Contentful Paint marker, does the image start to load.

-Once the request begins, the time spend downloading the image is minimal.
+Once the request begins, the time spent downloading the image is minimal.
 Accordingly the Load Time component of the LCP breakdown makes up less than 10% of the overall LCP score.

 To fix request chains causing Load Delay you can preload the LCP image.
 That way, the LCP image can download without waiting for the CSS file or for the page to start rendering.

 Preloading the image will improve LCP overall, but might also shift some of the Load Delay time over to Render Delay.
-In that case you'll need to reduce the number of render blocking resources on your website.
+In that case you'll need to reduce the number of render blocking resources on your website to further optimize your Largest Contentful Paint score.

 A larger HTML file can cause a load delay for the LCP image, if the image element is not included in the first downloaded chunk (roughly the first 10kb of data).
-To load further chunks additional round trips are required on between the client and the server.
+To load further chunks, additional round trips are required between the client and the server.

 In this example we can see a file size of over 300 kilobytes.
 As the img

-tag is not discovered for some timer this causes load delay.
+tag is not discovered for some time this causes load delay.

 To fix large HTML, check that the resource is compressed with Gzip or Brotli and use the size analysis feature in DebugBear to see what is contributing to the overall HTML size.
 Often you'll find embedded images or fonts.